 Maybe a treatment — but not a cure

-The second most important takeaway is that Züchner’s research does not point to “a CMT cure” but a possible treatment using existing drugs (aldose reductase inhibitors) for diabetes.
-These drugs may be able to mitigate the nerve damage, especially when an early-life intervention is made.
+The second most important takeaway is that Züchner’s research does not point to “a CMT cure” but a possible (and very likely effective) treatment using existing drugs (aldose reductase inhibitors) for diabetes.
+These drugs may be able to mitigate the nerve damage from over-concentrations of sorbitol, especially when an early-life intervention is made.
 That will be huge for people with this type of CMT if their axonal degeneration can be curbed early and sustained throughout their life.

 Tell us how it works — in plain English

 The third most important thing good science and medical reporting could do for the CMT community is explain the basic mechanisms at work and what the research actually reveals.
 Restated in plain language, Züchner’s lab has identified a type of (axonal) CMT2 caused by a mutation to the SORD gene which carries instructions for the creation of an enzyme (sorbitol dehydrogenase) to convert a sugar alcohol (sorbitol) into fructose (a sugar).
 (Sorbitol is in a class called polyols and is also a carbohydrate.
 Seems like a complex matter for organic and polymer chemistry experts — I am not one!
 If you are, please tell me more. 😅)